creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 ## 📌 Proposed Actions Workflow

-1. Add a bullet under `## Proposed Actions` in the relevant `codex-todo.md` describing the change and impact.
+1. Create a bullet under `## Proposed Actions` in the relevant `codex-todo.md`.
+   - Format it as `[PA<n>] Description.
+Impact: <short impact>. **Status: Proposed**`.
-2. Mirror the entry in `PROPOSED_ACTIONS_LOG.md` with **Status: Proposed**.
+2. Mirror the proposal in `PROPOSED_ACTIONS_LOG.md` using the same ID and mark **Status: Proposed**.
-3. Wait for explicit human approval before applying the change.
+3. Request human approval by leaving a note in the pull request or `codex-questions.md`.
+4. If no response arrives, keep the proposal open and continue other tasks; do not execute.
-4. After execution, update both the todo item and the log entry to **Executed** with the approver and date.
+5. Once approved, update both files to **Approved** with the approver name and date.
+6. After implementing the change, mark **Executed** and record who executed it and when.

 ---

+## 🗒️ Versioning and Changelog Management

+`CHANGELOG.md`, if present, captures user-facing release notes.

+- Update it when features or behaviour change in a way that affects end users.
+- Group entries by version heading (e.g., `## v0.2.0`) with the date.
+- Keep the log brief and link to pull requests for details.